 \section{Limitations}

 The first limitation of RSE comes from data sparsity.
 Unlike word-level relational data, the variety of sentences is much larger than words.
-Therefore, even though we can collect more relational data on sentence pairs, it is generally hard to become densely connected between sentences.
-To alleviate this issue and generate sustainable sentence relational data, we should design automatic tools for sentence relation labeling with human-in-the-loop supervision.
+Therefore, even though we can collect more and more relational data on sentence pairs, it is generally hard to become densely connected between sentences.
+To alleviate this issue and generate sustainable sentence relational data, we should design automatic tools for sentence relation labelling with human-in-the-loop supervision.

 Second, unsupervised sentence embedding also shows decent performance on semantic textual similarity tasks, and the focus is mainly on the design of unsupervised contrastive samples.
 Therefore, exploring different unsupervised view-augmentation techniques in relational sentence embedding remains an open question.
-In this work, we only study incorporate dropout augmentation without much discussion on other techniques like pseudo-labeling \cite{chen2022generate}, word drop, word swap, and word repetition \cite{yan2021consert}.
+In this work, we only study incorporate dropout augmentation without much discussion on other techniques like pseudo-labelling \cite{chen2022generate}, word drop, word swap, and word repetition \cite{yan2021consert}.

-For relational data modeling, complex operations \cite{sun2019rotate,trouillon2016complex} for relation modeling are introduced and proven effective in knowledge graph completion.
+For relational data modelling, complex operations \cite{sun2019rotate,trouillon2016complex} for relation modelling are introduced and proven effective in knowledge graph completion.
 However, it is not straightforward to incorporate complex operations with pre-trained semantic representations.
-The study of RSE in complex space modeling remains unexplored.
+The study of RSE in complex space modelling remains unexplored.